estuary/flow/site/docs/concepts/derivations.md

 is prohibited because the keys have different numbers of components.
-However, one transformation _can_ shuffle on `[/sender]` while another shuffles on `[/recipient]`, as is done in the examples below.
+However, one transformation _can_ shuffle on `[/sender]` while another shuffles on `[/recipient]`, as in the examples below.

-## Publish Lambdas
+## Publish lambdas

 A **publish** lambda publishes documents into the derived collection.

-To illustrate first with an example, suppose you must know the last transfer from each sender which was over $100:
+To illustrate first with an example, suppose you must know the last transfer from each sender that was over $100:

 <Tabs>
 <TabItem value="last-large-send.flow.yaml" default>